DaminiAjayi/DiskUsage/README.md

 The application only uses std libraries, therefore there are no other external dependencies required to be installed

 # Usage
-This application takes in the mount point as an argument and can be used as follows:
+Clone this repository and run the script such that it takes in the mount point as an argument.
+Used as follows:

 ```
 python3 getdiskusage.py mountpoint